cccjry/cheat_sheet_notes/Docker/Docker.md

 - `--interactive` says you want an interactive session.
 - `--tty` allocates a pseudo-tty.
 - `--rm` tells Docker to go ahead and remove the container when it’s done executing.
-- `--detach` will run the container in the background.
+- `--detach`, `-d` will run the container in the background.
 - `--name` will name the container.
 - `-e` will use an environment variable to specify the root password (NOTE: This should never be done in production).
+- `docker container logs [your-container-name]` shows the logs from the MySQL Docker container
+- `docker container top [your-container-name]` see the daemon (your-container-name) is running in the container

 ## 動作